 The general surgery program offers core rotations in general surgery and all of the surgical subspecialties.
 An outside-institution, one-month elective may be available to fourth-year residents.
 Residents receive ample clinical and didactic teaching by a dedicated full-time faculty and highly active voluntary staff.

-The goal of the general surgery residency program at Einstein Healthcare Network is to produce highly competent surgeons who are able to pursue either clinical or academic careers.
-All of our teaching efforts are directed to this endeavor.
+The goal of the general surgery residency program at Einstein Healthcare Network is to produce highly competent surgeons who can pursue either clinical or academic careers.
+All our teaching efforts are directed to this endeavor.
 Einstein Surgery offers a unique blend of a high-volume of operative cases and academic rigor.
 With the busiest Emergency Department in Philadelphia, we see a broad diversity of surgical disease, often with high acuity-including a busy Level 1 trauma center, along with a rich experience in acute care surgery, complex vascular disease, and transplantation.

 Our residents and faculty pride themselves on the highest level of compassionate care.
-Our program's goal is to train outstanding technical surgeons who can think critically and practice independently upon graduation, and comport themselves with utmost professionalism to enhance the field of American surgery.
+Our program's goal is to train outstanding technical surgeons who can think critically and practice independently upon graduation and comport themselves with utmost professionalism to enhance the field of American surgery.
 To that end, our residents and faculty are devoted to a rigorous didactic curriculum that emphasizes surgical knowledge, command of the literature, and effective decision-making and leadership.

 Learn more about the General Surgery Residency program by reading our 2021 newsletter.
 To find additional information, the 2020 newsletter is also available here.

 Key Program Personnel

 Radi Zaki, MD

 - Residency Program Director